Eric Boucher - 2010-06-01

 The Planty, for its part, is a vast leafy promenade that surrounds the historic centre on the site of the city’s old ramparts, destroyed in the 19th century by the Austrians, like Vienna’s Ring.
 No better place to observe the Cracowian at leisure: lovers, students of the nearby Jagiellonian University, senior citizens, children on their way back from school…

 Far from the tourist bustle of the Rynek (market square) or Wawel Castle, a stroll through Kazimierz will take you back in time, to an age when this was the biggest Jewish quarter in Eastern Europe.
 It is undergoing profound change, evolving between trendiness, alternative culture and reappropriation by the Jewish community.
 Deserted and impoverished for nigh on 45 years by the communist government, Kazimierz is making great headway with renovation but still retains housing in serious disrepair and roughly cobbled streets.
 Worth visiting now, before the place is to be found in every tour operator’s catalogue!
-The climax of this quest for a bygone world is a visit to the two Jewish cemeteries, a jumble of stelae overgrown with vegetation.

 The Royal Way